BearBotOrg/Bear/README.md

-# Aqua Internal README for 4.0 Alpha 1
+# Bear README Version 1.0

-**This file is confidential, do not share outisde of the organization without prior permission from an owner**
+We are still waiting on privileged intents from Discord

-**What is Aqua?**
+**What is Bear?**

-Aqua is a bot that has plenty of features including moderation, quizzes, money and plenty of fun commands.
+Bear is a bot that has plenty of features including moderation, economy, quizzes, money and plenty of fun commands.
 It is a must have bot.

 **Features**

-Autorole - Aqua can automatically assign a role when a new user joins
+Autorole - Bear can automatically assign a role when a new user joins

-Verification - Aqua also supports verification
+Verification - Bear also supports verification

-Quizzes - Aqua supports custom made quizzes
+Quizzes - Bear supports custom made quizzes

-Money - Aqua has a money system and an upcoming buy/sell shop system as well
+Money - Bear has a money system and an upcoming buy/sell shop system as well

 More coming soon!

-**[INTERNAL] Bot setup**
+**Bot setup**

 1) Edit config.py